pydicom/pylibjpeg/README.md

 arr = ds.pixel_array
 ```

-For datasets with multiple frames, each frame can be processed separately to save on memory usage:
+For datasets with multiple frames you can reduce your memory usage by
+processing each frame separately using the ``generate_frames()`` generator
+function:
 ```python
 from pydicom import dcmread
 from pydicom.data import get_testdata_file